jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 ## Modernizing the server

-To keep the server code consistent with the client code, let’s change the `const … = require('…')` to `import … from '…'`.
+To keep the server code consistent with the client code, let's change the `const module = require('module')` to `import module from 'module'`.
 Modify `index.server.js` to look like:

 ```js
 import path from 'path';